MBA in China

 Why Study an MBA in China

 There are many reasons why people choose to do an MBA which including salary, career prospects and networking.
 Networking is probably the key reason why people study an MBA in China.
-Generally speaking, MBA in China aims to provide managerial students with the ability to lead, design and implement suitable systems and practices for organizations operating in China and global business environments.
-Today’s MBA programs in China are designed to prepare both Chinese and foreign managers for senior leadership positions in China.
+Nowadays, MBA program in China is designed to prepare both Chinese and foreign managers for senior leadership positions in China.
+In general, it aims to provide managerial students with the ability to lead, design and implement suitable systems and practices for organizations operating in China and also international business environments.

 International students can choose to study in Chinese or English taught MBA programs in China depends on their Chinese and English proficiency.
 In most programs, courses are taught by both Chinese and foreign professors.
 MBA in China expect applicants to have at least 3 years working experience and a bachelor’s degree or above.
 The main concern for foreign companies doing business in China is talent.
 Most senior Chinese managers are not familiar with western management techniques, so big multinationals frequently have little choice but to import talent from the overseas.
 But then the companies are headed by managers who may have little understanding of Chinese business practices.
 It is important that foreign companies need capable managers in China.
 Given the growth in demand for foreign investment in China, there is a real shortage.
 More MBA education is required both in the Chinese ways of doing business and the Western ways.
 It becomes absolutely critical to compete and grow in China.